Video & Slides, 4.5 CPD Hours

 Improve your understanding and support with expertly led, structured NHS learning

 Equip your team with up-to-date information and the skills to effectively support your patients.
-You will leave this interactive online forum ready to:
+You will leave this online forum ready to:

 • Implement essential tools and innovative training models for carers and families